umr4nlp/umr-guidelines/guidelines.md

  :Modal ((s9s :AFF AUTH)
          (s9s3 :AFF (s9p3 :AFF AUTH)))
  ```
-The document-level representation indicates the *say-01* event happened before the *say-01* event, and the *suffer-01* event overlaps temporally with the *say-01* event.
+The document-level representation indicates the *say-01* event happened before Document Creation Time, and that the *suffer-01* event overlaps temporally with the *say-01* event.
 The modality annotation indicates that from the author's perspective, the *say-01* event definitely happened, and the author indicates that the *suffer-01* event happened according to the spokesperson.

 [Back to Table of Contents](#toc)